Table of Contents

 Toxic Sibling Relationship Dynamics

 Specific toxic sibling relationships could result if the parents are unavailable, depressed, aggressive, narcissistic, controlling, or clearly favor one child over the others.
-When the parents do not set boundaries or manage the sibling’s relationship in a healthy way, these polarised dynamics tend to become increasingly extreme and detrimental.
+When parents do not set boundaries or manage sibling relationships healthily, these polarised dynamics become increasingly extreme and detrimental.

 Some potential toxic siblings’ relationship dynamics are 1) The Golden Child and the Black Sheep, 2) The Mature One and the Eternal Child, and 3) The Bully and the Silenced One.